Skip to content Skip to main navigation Report an accessibility issue

 Faith is going into her third year as an undergraduate studying Industrial and Systems engineering.
 She is passionate about exploring many disciplines and teaching her findings to others.
 She has able to do this through her job at the Kao Innovation and Collaboration Studio where they are able to train on machines such as: 3D printers, laser engravers, and CNC mills.
 This will be her first year as a TA, and she is excited for a fun summer with the STEM Skills class!

-Andy Zeng, STEM Skills
+Xavier Gage, STEM Skills

 Hannah M. Maddox, Biology